 -Your valiant army dragged me to you like a wild beast in a cage.

 He smiled.

-- -You know that I now shoot communists, for they have outlawed me? - -Well, there you have it.
-I cannot raise my hand against this old turn-coat.
+-You know that I now shoot communists, for they have outlawed me?

+-Well, there you have it.
+I cannot raise my hand against this old turncoat.
 Maybe it's weakness on my part, but I will not shoot him.
 And I order that not a hair on his head be harmed wherever my armies may be.
 Anyone who lifts his hand against him is to be shot by me personally.
+Understood?

+-Understood.

-Understood? - -Understood. - -Release Dybetz and his wife and hold the others at my disposal.
+-Release Dybetz and his wife and hold the others at my disposal.

-Dybetz and his wife were to be arrested on another occasion but were once again released on Makhno's orders.
+Dybetz and his wife were to be arrested on another occasion but were once again released on Makhno's orders. to his people.
+The Gulyai-Polye Ukrainian organisation deplored his actions as contrary to its ideas.